koopa31/napari_svetlana/README.md

 ```
 WARNING:

-If you have a Cuda compatible GPU on your computer, some computations may be fastened
+If you have a Cuda compatible GPU on your computer, some computations may be accelerated
-using Cupy.
+using [Cupy](https://pypi.org/project/cupy/).
 Unfortunately, Cupy needs Cudatoolkit to be installed.
 This library can only be installed via
 Conda while the plugin is a pip plugin, so it must be installed manually for the moment:
 ```bash
 conda install cudatoolkit=10.2
 ```
+Also note that the library ([Cucim](https://pypi.org/project/cucim/)) that we use to improve these performances, computing morphological operations on GPU
+is unfortunately only available for Linux systems.
+Hence, if you are a Windows user, this installation is not necessary.

 ## Tutorial